deis/k8s-claimer/README.md

 - The annotations on the service object were malformed
 - A cluster was available, but the new lease information couldn't be saved
 - An expired lease exists but it points to a non-existent cluster
-- The lease was succes
+- The lease was succesful but the response body couldn't be rendered

 #### `409 Conflict`